Meeting current and emerging standards

 - Development and implementation of a series of simulation scenarios to help students acquire and/or reinforce the professionalism skills that employers and patients expect and value

-Whatcom Community College Medical Assisting Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Medical Assisting Education Review Board (MAERB).
-CAAHEP, 25400 US Highway 19 N, Suite 158, Clearwater, FL 33763, (727) 210-2350.
+Whatcom Community College's medical assisting certificate program is accredited by the Commission on Accreditation of Allied Health Education Programs (caahep.org) upon the recommendation of the Medical Assisting Education Review Board (MAERB).
+Commission on Accreditation of Allied Health Education Programs, 25400 US Highway 19 N, Suite 158, Clearwater, FL 33763, (727) 210-2350 (caahep.org)

-If you are currently in high school there are several courses that have articulated agreements between the high schools and WCC.
-Contact your high school counselor about Tech Prep credits.
+If you are currently in high school, there may be courses that have articulated agreements between your high school and WCC.
+Contact your high school counselor about CTE dual credit and how it may help accelerate the realization of your education and career goals

 What are the requirements during and after the course of study in the medical assisting program?